Dan Price: Reception

 In 2010, Price was honored as the National SBA Young Entrepreneur of the Year and was invited to the White House to meet President Barack Obama.
 He won GeekWire's Young Entrepreneur of the Year award in 2013.
 Entrepreneur magazine named him Entrepreneur of 2014.

 After the pay raise announcement, Price became a celebrity, making numerous television and magazine cover appearances, and reportedly earning at least $10,000 per public speaking appearance.
 Writing for Esquire magazine, Natasha Zarinsky called him "a folk hero for the age of inequality."
 Bernie Sanders appeared with Price on MSNBC and later tweeted, "At a time of massive wealth and income inequality in our country, Mr. Price set an example others should learn from."
 Robert Reich, the former United States Secretary of Labor, called Price "the one moral CEO in America" in a speech about the immorality of capitalism.
 An Upworthy article in November 2021 began, "Dan Price is the go-to example for business done right."

 Personal life

 Price resides in the Magnolia neighborhood of Seattle, Washington.
 He was married to Kristie Colón (née Lewellyn) from 2005 until their divorce in 2012.
 The Netline reported that the couple married "after Dan's Christian parents demanded that they marry or end their relationship."
 Though he was raised in an Evangelical Christian household, he has stated that he no longer is a practicing Christian and doesn't follow any particular religion.

-Price has been accused of several physical and sexual assaults allegedly taking place between 2013 and 2022.
-After pleading not guilty in May 2022 to misdemeanor charges of assault and reckless driving, he resigned as CEO of Gravity Payments on August 17, 2022.
-A city court dismissed these charges against Price without prejudice on April 19, 2023.
-Price announced on May 28, 2024, that he had returned to work at Gravity Payments in an advisory role.